Adldap2/Adldap2-Laravel/README.md

 #### Synchronizing Attributes

 Inside your `config/adldap_auth.php` file there is a configuration option named `sync_attributes`.
-This is an array of attributes where the key is the User model attribute, and the value is the active directory users attribute.
+This is an array of attributes where the key is the `User` model attribute, and the value is the active directory users attribute.

-By default, the User models `name` attribute is synchronized to the AD users `cn` attribute.
-This means, upon login, the users `name` attribute on Laravel Model will be set to the active directory common name (`cn`) attribute **then saved**.
+By default, the `User` models `name` attribute is synchronized to the AD users `cn` attribute.
+This means, upon login, the users `name` attribute on Laravel `User` Model will be set to the active directory common name (`cn`) attribute, **then saved**.

 Feel free to add more
 attributes here, however be sure that your database table contains the key you've entered.